How to survive the holidays with extended family: the conversations

 And somehow it’s harder at the holidays when you’re talking to a relative you see once or twice a year.

-Still, even if Uncle Fred criticizes your career choice, Aunt Sally shrieks in horror that you’ve put on weight since last Christmas, and Cousin Martha cries because you won’t eat her pigs feet and sauerkraut stew, you can make it through the party—and maybe even with a smile.
+Still, even if Uncle Fred criticizes your career choice, Aunt Sally shrieks in horror that you’ve put on weight since last Christmas, Great-Uncle Stanley wants to talk politics for hours, and Cousin Martha cries because you won’t eat her pigs feet and sauerkraut stew, you can make it through the party—and maybe even with a smile.

 Set your own boundaries and do not cross them.